This is the multi-page printable view of this section. Click here to print.

 • GSLB Creation/Management: You can register multiple resources to a single GSLB.

-• Distributed Algorithm Selection: Provides Ratio method, which distributes traffic in proportion to the weight of the connection target, and Round Robin method, which distributes traffic evenly in a circular manner.
+• Distribution Algorithm Selection: Provides the Ratio method, which distributes traffic in proportion to the weight (Weight) for each connection target, and the Round Robin method, which distributes traffic evenly while circulating.

-• Health Check 설정: You can set the check cycle (Interval), service down detection time (Timeout), response wait time (Probe Timeout), protocol (ICMP, TCP, HTTP, HTTPS), and service port.
+• Health Check Configuration: You can set the check cycle (Interval), service down recognition time (Timeout), response wait time (Probe Timeout), protocol (ICMP, TCP, HTTP, HTTPS), and service port.

 Constraints